neildavis/amiga_asmdev_workflow/README.md

 * No support for attached sprites palette generation
 * No special treatment for AGA
 * Bare bones 'no frills' bootable AmigaDOS ADFs. i.e. no loading messages etc.
+* Only a target executable ('tool' type) icon is generated.
+No custom disk icon.

 ## Demo App ##